phiroict/PoC_py_complete/Readme.md

 minikube tunnel
 ```

+Or through the loadbalancer when you have your own k8s cluster.

 Exports (from the services page) Note that your ip addresses will be different, you can get them from the services page)
 - dev: http://10.98.20.103:5000/
 - nonprod: http://10.110.11.224:5000/